-If a student with a documented disability needs accommodations to take the Placement Test (ACCUPLACER), contact The Center for Student Success prior to scheduling an appointment for the test to arrange accommodations.
+If a student with a documented disability needs accommodations to take the Placement Test (ACCUPLACER), contact The Center for Accessibility prior to scheduling an appointment for the test to arrange accommodations.
 The test is also available in alternate formats for students with visual impairments.
-Call (609) 343-5680 or cfa@atlantic.edu for additional information and to request accommodations.
+Call (609) 343-5680 or email cfa@atlanticcape.edu for additional information and to request accommodations.